Truman Lowe: Canoes

 A classic symbol of Native America, the canoe has become a notable object scene throughout Lowe's work.
 A canoeist by recreation, Lowe attempts to reach beyond stereotypes and classic imagery by using the iconic canoe in his work.
 He also embraces his fascination with primitive structures, seeing the canoe both as a shelter and as a vehicle.
 Many of the canoes appear like wigwams; constructed wooden skeletons of various shapes and sizes, with curved aspects.
 The canoe is also represented mnemonically in selected works by way of highly constructed small sculptures.

-The canoes are symbolic of journeys, from birth to death.
-The canoe's vaginal design and transportation characteristics provide it both male and female aspects in Lowe's eyes, "vehicle and vessel".